The Aim Foundation

 The foundation has supported:

-• Anna Freud: Multi-year core funding to develop evidence-based teaching materials, training for education staff, and knowledge-sharing events for schools prioritizing mental health
+• Anna Freud: Multi-year core funding to develop evidence-based teaching materials, training for education staff, and knowledge-sharing events for schools prioritising mental health (funded when Young People's Mental Health programme was active)

 • Children's Society East: Funding for a young carer support worker